caiwan/ThreadpoolPOC/threadpool.md

 - [This article](http://www.1024cores.net/home/lock-free-algorithms/introduction) Our intent is
 - **Wait-freedom** means that each thread moves forward regardless of external factors like contention from other threads, other thread blocking.
   - Wait-free algorithms usually use such primitives as `atomic_exchange`, `atomic_fetch_add` - TODO: std::atomic
-  -  and they do not contain cycles that can be affected by other threads
+  -  and they do n`ot contain cycles that can be affected by other threads
 - **Lock-freedom** means that a system as a whole moves forward regardless of anything.
   - It's a weaker guarantee than wait-freedom.
 Lockfree algorithms usually use `atomic_compare_exchange` primitive - TODO: std::atomic
   - Lock-free is when Execution happens in a `Read -> Modify -> Write` cycle